-Since its inception, the {Company} [Company has had a policy of hedging its customer contracts by purchasing gas or electricity for future delivery, based on expected future delivery volumes and customer churn.
-When gas and electric prices decline significantly, as they have in recent months, the amount of collateral that the {Company} [Company is required to pledge under the Security [Agreement increases as determined under mark-to-market comparisons, an industry standard which compares the contract price of the commodity against the current market price.
-Accordingly, (i) the substantial increase in the number of customers the {Company} [Company has acquired since the Fall of 2000 has required a correspondingly large increase in forward purchases that are secured under the Security [Agreement, and (ii) the recent substantial decline in commodity prices has required a significant increase in the cash collateral provided to the Enron Subsidiaries.
-As of September 30, 2001, the {Company} [Company had provided the Enron Subsidiaries $109,300,000 of cash collateral under the Security {Agreement} [Agreement].
+Since its inception, NewPower] has a policy of hedging its customer contracts by purchasing gas or electricity for future delivery, based on expected future delivery volumes.
+When gas and electric prices decline significantly, as they have in recent months, the amount of collateral that NewPower] is required to [post] under the Master Netting] Agreement increases as determined under mark-to-market comparisons, which compare the contract price of the commodity against the current market price.
+Accordingly, (i) the substantial increase in the number of customers NewPower] has acquired since the Fall of 2000 has required a correspondingly large increase in forward [transactions, which transactions entered into with the Enron Subsidiaries are] secured under the Master Netting] Agreement, and (ii) the recent substantial decline in commodity prices has required a significant increase in the cash collateral provided to the Enron Subsidiaries.
+As of September 30, 2001, NewPower] had provided the Enron Subsidiaries $109,300,000 of cash collateral under the Master Netting Agreement; however, this amount can vary on a daily basis as a result of the overall net value of the Forward Contracts.

-Any significant increase in the amount of collateral that the {Company} [Company is required to pledge to the Enron Subsidiaries, as a result of further declining gas and electric prices or otherwise, could adversely affect the {Company’s} [Company’s] liquidity and financial resources.
-If the {Company} [Company were unable to pledge the required amount of cash collateral under the Security [Agreement, the Enron Subsidiaries would be entitled to (i) declare a default under all their gas and electric purchase and sale {agreements} [agreements with the {Company} [Company or its subsidiaries, {(ii)}[(ii) terminate those agreements and (iii) foreclose on the collateral previously pledged by the {Company} [Company or its subsidiaries to secure them.
-Any such declaration, termination or foreclosure would have a material adverse effect on the [Company and its ability to conduct its business.
+Any significant increase in the amount of collateral that NewPower] is required to [post] to the Enron Subsidiaries, as a result of further declining gas and electric prices[, additional transactions] or otherwise, could adversely affect the Company’s liquidity and financial resources.
+If NewPower] were unable to [post] the required amount of cash collateral under the Master Netting] Agreement, the Enron Subsidiaries would be entitled to (i) declare a default under all the Forward Contracts] with NewPower], {(ii)}[(ii) ]terminate those agreements and (iii) foreclose on the collateral previously [posted] by NewPower] to secure them.
+Any such declaration, termination or foreclosure would have a material adverse effect on the] Company and its ability to conduct its business.

-In addition, the {Company} [Company builds up natural gas inventories in the third and fourth quarters of each year, which creates a cash flow timing difference between the purchase of this inventory and the receipt of revenues from natural gas sales to customers.
-As of September 30, 2001, the {Company} [Company has purchased gas in inventory for winter sales in the amount of $78 million.
+In addition, NewPower] builds up natural gas inventories in the third and fourth quarters of each year, which creates a cash flow timing difference between the purchase of this inventory and the receipt of revenues from natural gas sales to customers.
+As of September 30, 2001, NewPower] has purchased gas in inventory for winter sales in the amount of $78 million.

-Given limited cash resources, the [Company has intensified its efforts to control expenses and to prioritize its market entry and customer acquisition strategies.
-By the fourth quarter of 2001, the [Company expects to reduce its spend rate for SG&A by over 50 percent from that prevailing in the first half of [2001.
+[Given its] limited unrestricted cash resources, the] Company has intensified its efforts to reduce expenses and to prioritize its market entry and customer acquisition strategies.
+During the {second} [secondremainder] half of 2001, the] Company expects to {its spend rate }[continue reducing its spend rate so that for the second half of 2001 the Company will have reduced expenses] by over 40 percent from that prevailing in the first half of] 2001.

-With the Amendment and the [Company’s cost reduction efforts, the Company believes that it currently has sufficient liquidity and financial resources to conduct its business until it secures permanent asset-backed or similar financing, which will be] necessary {forin} [for 2002.
-The Company is actively pursuing such financing opportunities.
-However, the Company might not be able to raise additional capital on attractive terms, or at all, which would have a material adverse effect on the [Company and its ability to conduct business.
+With the Amendment and the] Company’s cost reduction efforts, {the }[and absent any additional decline in commodity prices or other significant events, the] Company believes that it has sufficient financial resources to conduct its business until it secures permanent financing, which {be }[must be in place before inJanuary 4,] 2002.
+The Company [has been and] is actively [seeking to arrange permanent financing with other parties, although] {might not be able }[to date no such arrangements have been secured.
+The Company may not be able to secure such financing or] to raise additional capital on attractive terms, or at all, which would have a material adverse effect on the] Company and its ability to conduct business.[